• Home |

 SST Bullets

-The Super Shock Tip (SST) was created by Hornady and is a favorite of reloaders because of its boat tail design, making it easier to work with while reloading.
+The Super Shock Tip (SST) was created by Hornady, It is a favorite of reloaders partly due to its boat tail design, which makes it easier to seat in the case mouth.

 TTSX or TSX Bullets